$0 Baden-Württemberg School Meeting Prep Checklist

 How long does the entire Feststellungsverfahren take?

-From initiation to Feststellungsbescheid, the process typically takes 3–6 months.
-The timeline varies by Schulamt workload and case complexity.
-The one-month appeal deadline applies only after you receive the final Feststellungsbescheid, not from the start of the process.
+The commissioned Gutachten is described as taking approximately four to six weeks; the time from initiation to Feststellungsbescheid varies by Schulamt workload and case complexity.
+The one-month appeal deadline applies after you receive the final Feststellungsbescheid, not from the start of the process.

 Get Your Free Baden-Württemberg School Meeting Prep Checklist